The eCommerce Agreement’s Business Benefits

-More people having faster and more reliable internet connections could encourage more people to try eCommerce purchases, which can be seen through Indonesia’s increasing mobile internet penetration giving it great eCommerce market potential.
+More people having faster and more reliable internet connections could encourage more people to try eCommerce purchases, which can be seen through Indonesia’s increasing mobile internet penetration giving it great eCommerce market potential9.

-You can find more details on planned initiatives and their ASEAN implementing bodies on the official ASEAN Work Programme on Electronic Commerce 2017 – 2025 site and also read the full list of benefits for eCommerce merchants on the official ASEAN Agreement on Electronic Commerce factsheet.
+You can find more details on planned initiatives and their ASEAN implementing bodies on the official ASEAN Work Programme on Electronic Commerce 2017 – 2025 site11 and also read the full list of benefits for eCommerce merchants on the official ASEAN Agreement on Electronic Commerce factsheet12.